 HMRC will have crypto assets in its 3 March Budget spotlight as Bitcoin breaks the US$50,000 mark and with capital gains tax expected to increase in line with income tax rates.
 HMRC already requires Coinbase, the trading platform, to share details of investments and trades over £5,000 from individuals with investors already receiving notifications from HMRC.

 Taxation of crypto assets is complex, with many investors claiming to be traders.
-Traders, says Thomas Gibbs, can avoid capital gains tax paying income tax on tax on the profits of those trades.
+Traders can avoid capital gains tax paying income tax on tax on the profits of those trades.

 However, the bar to being considered a professional trader is high.
 HMRC will expect to see regular trades with that activity providing a primary income.
 And with the soaring Bitcoin rates, HMRC will be taking a very keen interest.

 The taxation of crypto assets can be a complex area.
 Everyone’s situation is different and getting advice that is tailored to your unique situation can ensure that your affairs are as tax efficient as possible.

 We offer a free initial consultation, so if you would like to speak to someone about this, please get in touch with hour expert below or call 0330 024 3200 or email email@example.com.